rspencer-stripe/payments-analytics/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to make your Stripe Payment Analytics Dashboard publicly accessible.
+This guide explains how to make your Stripe Payment Performance Dashboard publicly accessible.

 ## Option 1: GitHub Pages (Recommended - Free)